alttch/eva3/xc/drivers/phi/phi_devel.rst

         # with one modbus request
         self.aao_get = True
         self.modbus_port = self.phi_cfg.get('port')
-        # check in constructor is the specified modbus port defined
+        # check in constructor if the specified modbus port is defined
         if not modbus.is_port(self.modbus_port):
             self.log_error('modbus port ID not specified or invalid') self.ready = False